Photometry with XGA

 Retrieving a value at a certain coordinate

 At some point you may wish to know the value of a photometric product at a certain coordinate, a ratemap or an exposure map for instance.
-There are built in methods to help you retrieve those value which will accept coordinates in any valid unit (degrees, pixels, or XMM sky).
+There are built in methods to help you retrieve those values which will accept coordinates in any valid unit (degrees, pixels, or XMM sky for XMM products).
 The value is returned as an Astropy quantity, with the correct units for the type of product.

 [29]: